jeffersonnnn/ZEclipse/DOCUMENTATION.md

 #### Anonymity Set Enhancement

-The temporal obfuscation system dramatically increases the effective anonymity set size of BlackoutSOL transfers.
+The temporal obfuscation system dramatically increases the effective anonymity set size of ZEclipse transfers.
 While the base system already provides an anonymity set of approximately 5.3 million paths (48^4), temporal obfuscation can increase this by a factor of 1-5x depending on the timing strategy used.

 For example, with the MAXIMUM_PRIVACY strategy, the effective anonymity set increases to over 20 million distinct paths.

 #### Resistance to Timing Correlation Attacks

-BlackoutSOL's temporal obfuscation provides strong protection against these common timing attacks:
+ZEclipse's temporal obfuscation provides strong protection against these common timing attacks:

 1. **Hop-to-Hop Correlation**: By using different delay characteristics for each hop, observers cannot correlate transactions across hops based on timing patterns.